 To find out if your child or patient is eligible to enroll in a PNOC clinical trial, contact the closest participating site or contact us at firstname.lastname@example.org.
 For a detailed description of the protocol, click on the trial name below.

 An oncolytic virus derived from a modified measles virus targets the protein CD46, which is highly overexpressed by medulloblastoma and AT/RT cells.
 When the oncolytic virus recognizes CD46 it causes cell destruction and tumor regression.
 This first-of-its-kind therapy is a new, targeted treatment option for patients who cannot be cured with standard care for these tumors.
+Funding is provided by No More Kids with Cancer.

 This is a study of an immunotherapy vaccine for pediatric glioma, including diffuse intrinsic pontine glioma (DIPG).
 Recent genetic studies have revealed that malignant gliomas in children often show recurrent missense mutations in H3F3A, which encodes the replication-independent histone 3 variant H3.3.
 This study will evaluate safety and immunological activity of a vaccine using a specific synthetic peptide for the H3.3K27M epitope in HLA-A2+ children with newly diagnosed DIPG or other gliomas who are positive for the H3.3K27M mutation.
+Funding is provided by The V Foundation.

 This is a limited safety study of using hyperpolarized carbon-13 (13C) pyruvate MR imaging to assess the metabolic state of a brain tumor.
 Typically treatment response is assessed by magnetic resonance imaging (MRI) looking for anatomical changes that would show whether a tumor is shrinking or growing back.
 With 13C pyruvate MR imaging, we may be able to detect changes in the metabolism of the tumor that indicate whether or not it is responding to therapy.
 These changes can be detected much earlier than the anatomical changes seen on standard MRI.
 Developing better imaging technologies that will allow us to determine the efficacy of a therapy regimen earlier and in a more robust way could significantly improve our ability to develop effective therapies for children who have brain tumors.